Eagerod/lumina/README.md

 # Lumina

-Lumina is a package designed to let you create custom route-by-route preprocessing and validation methods for your Restify server.
+Lumina is a package designed to let you create custom route-by-route preprocessing and validation methods for your Restify or express servers.
 Processing methods are added to a middleware manager that allows you to select which routes have which validation methods executed on them.